How To Avoid Ironing Like a Champ

 Learn from my mom’s mistakes The longer clothes are scrunched up in a heap, the more wrinkly they’ll get.
 If possible, don’t put your clean, easily wrinkled clothes in a hamper at all.
 Hang them on a drying rack or from a hanger to dry and transfer directly to your closet.

 1. Don’t over-wash your clothes.
-I wrote another article about clothing care a while back with more info on this, but here’s the main point: clothing should not be washed after every wear unless you’ve spilled coffee on it, had a child puke on it or run a marathon and gotten it all stinky.
+I wrote another post about clothing care a while back with more info on this, but here’s the main point: clothing should not be washed after every wear unless you’ve spilled coffee on it, had a child puke on it or run a marathon and gotten it all stinky.
 Washing your clothing actually degrades it slightly every time.
+(If not washing after every wear really gives you the ick, be sure to opt for cold water and hang dry to keep clothes lasting longer!)

 1. Embrace the wrinkles!
 Ok, I know you can’t always embrace the wrinkles.
 Some clothes really do look frumpy and terrible when they’re wrinkled.
 That’s why you need to know your fabrics and if you’re someone who can’t handle the slightest crease, there are some fabrics you should avoid.
-Check this article I wrote to learn more about the properties of different fabrics, but as a general rule of thumb, most man-made fibres are harder to crease.
+As a general rule of thumb, most man-made fibres are harder to crease.
 Polyester is great for this.
 On the other hand, many natural fibres are very wrinkly.
 Linen has the worst rep for this, but rayon (and fabrics that come from rayon like Tencel) wrinkle quite easily too, as can cotton.
 Blending polyester into those fibres can help them be less wrinkly.

 Personally, I love natural fibres and don’t mind a few light creases.
 Instead of avoiding them altogether, I spritz them with water to ease out the big folds.
 I never iron linen perfectly flat.
 That just emphasizes every little crease that will 100% show up the second you bend down to pick up your kid’s toy or sit in your car.
 Better to accept that linen will always have small creases throughout and move on.

 Nobody cares if your clothes aren’t perfectly starched.
 Trust me.
-But if you can’t handle it, avoid these:
+But if you can’t handle it, there are some things to avoid:

 Stay away from these linen beauties if you can't handle some creasing.
 Trust me, it's unavoidable.
 You gotta just love them for all their wrinkles.
-(Coral linen Flutter Top and beige linen Bonnie Vest)
+(Linen blend Flutter Top)

-This lightweight rayon print is definitely prone to wrinkling... especially after washing.
-Your best bet is to avoid over-washing and keep them hung up when not being worn.
-(Left to right: Think Tank and Bella Blouse)
+The beige linen of my favourite overalls is definitely prone to wrinkling... especially after washing.
+Your best bet is to avoid over-washing pieces like these and keep them hung up when not being worn.
+(The Loveralls aren’t currently on my site but I can still make you some so message me if you’d like a pair in XS-2X)

 Sometimes you just can't help it.
 When you really need to iron, here are some tips: